bsebhat/bsebhat.github.io/content/labs/03-ssh-brute-force/03-fail2ban.md

 ```
 Because they need to run as sudo, you'll need to be a superuser and enter your password.

 So the current configuration of `fail2ban` was able to block the `hacker` IP address, but it didn't stop its multiple failed login attempts.
-Now `hacker` can use a proxy server or virtual private network (VPN) to access `juiceshop` from a new source IP address, and establish an SSH connection using that `support` password it discovered.
+Now `hacker` can use a proxy server or virtual private network (VPN) to access `juicero` from a new source IP address, and establish an SSH connection using that `support` password it discovered.

 So it looks like relying on a single solution or layer of defense can be insufficient when the attacker has access to penetration testing tools like `hydra`.

-In the next step, I'll come up with multiple ways to prevent the `hacker` VM from gaining access to the `juiceshop` server via its ["attack surfaces"](https://www.ibm.com/topics/attack-surface), like the SSH service and HTTP service.
+In the next step, I'll come up with multiple ways to prevent the `hacker` VM from gaining access to the `juicero` server via its ["attack surfaces"](https://www.ibm.com/topics/attack-surface), like the SSH service and HTTP service.